rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/December.md

 ### Announcement

-Support for the **Rapyuta IO Local Communication Broker** package will be suspended due to the introduction of routed networks.
+Support for the **Rapyuta IO Local Communication Broker** package will be suspended.
+You may alternatively use Routed/Native networks.
 Kindly upgrade your existing package to avail it.

 ## December 08